Carrie Prejean: Miss USA 2009

 Prejean stated that she was told by Miss California USA pageant officials that she "need[ed] to not talk about" her faith and was pressured to apologize for her statement.

 Donald Trump, who owned most of the Miss Universe Organization, defended Prejean's answer, saying that "Miss California has done a wonderful job" and that "It wasn't a bad answer.
 That was simply her belief."
 He then added that the question was "a bit unlucky" and that no matter which way she answered the question "she was going to get killed".
 Several elected officials, including Gavin Newsom, mayor of San Francisco and a prominent supporter of same-sex marriage, and political pundits criticized Hilton and defended Prejean for honestly stating her personal beliefs.
 The New York Times opinion editorial columnist Frank Bruni said her beliefs are representative of mainstream U.S. opinion on the issue, stating "while a majority of Americans believe that gay couples should be able to enter into unions with some of the legal protections of marriage," only "a minority believe that gays and lesbians should be permitted to 'marry,' per se."

 Post-Miss USA Pageant

 The National Organization for Marriage used footage from the pageant for a television advertisement that warned that same-sex marriage activists wanted to silence opposition.
 Prejean hired a Christian public relations firm.
 In late April, Prejean presented an award at the Gospel Music Association's 2009 Dove Awards in Nashville, Tennessee.
 Prejean also spoke at Liberty University's final convocation of the year on April 29, 2009.

 On May 1, 2009, Prejean stated on On the Record w/ Greta Van Susteren that she did not have an opinion on civil unions for same-sex couples, but that she supports certain rights of same-sex couples, such as hospital visitations.
 She has stated that she would be willing to meet with representatives from California's largest gay rights group "as long as it's not political".

+Prejean appeared on The View and The Today Show on November 10, 2009 to discuss her lawsuit against the Miss Universe pageant.
+Hosts Joy Behar and Barbara Walters both pointed out that Prejean hadn't adhered to the morals clause in the pageant's contract by making a sex tape and posing nude but Prejean said she still believed she was let go solely because of her stance against same sex marriage.
+When questioned about her Christianity and her behavior, Prejean said "Christians aren't perfect."